-The District implemented GASB Statement No.63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position and GASB Statement No. 65, Items Previously Reported as Assets and Liabilities for the year ended June 30, 2013.
 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
 The District only has one item that qualifies for reporting in this category.
-It is the deferred charge on refunding reported in the government-wide statement of net position.
+It is the deferred charge on refunding reported in the district-wide statement of net position.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.